 Date: March 21, 2022

 Price: $412 per person

 The final cruise on our list is one of the few entries outside of Carnival and Royal Caribbean.
 If you are a fan of sailing NCL, this is among the least expensive we found for Spring Break.
-The trip aboard the Norwegian Pearl departs Miami on March 8.
-The cruise is a seven-night trip to Nassau and Great Stirrup Cay (Norwegian’s private island).
-As for cost, it’s about $350 to get on the ship.
-There are definitely a few cheaper deals out there, but that’s a hard price to beat for those looking for a cheap Spring Break cruise that takes up an entire week in 2020.
-Best of all, it leaves and gets back on a Sunday, making it fit perfectly with Spring Break schedules.
+The trip aboard the Norwegian Sky departs Miami on March 12.
+The cruise is a three-night trip to Nassau and Great Stirrup Cay (Norwegian’s private island).
+As for cost, it’s about $250 to get on the ship.
+There are definitely a few cheaper deals out there, but that’s a hard price to beat for those looking for a cheap Spring Break cruise on this specific cruise line.

 Price: $432 per person